jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 ```

 ## Reduce numeric columns down to two
+_If a strong linear correlation exists between two or more independent variables, this leads to a problem called collinearity where individual variables are not unique.\
+You can still rely on the model's accuracy but you won't know which similar variables are influential and which are redundant._

 Use a heatmap to analyse the correlation between numeric columns.
 ```
 df_heat = df.corr()